 That’s why chain maintenance and ensuring the tension is correct is so important.
 It happens too often where people tighten their motorcycle chain too much and end up in a less desirable situation that could have easily been prevented.

 What happens if a motorcycle chain is too tight?
-When a motorcycle chain is too tight, it’ll put stress on several components of the bike and cause the sprockets to wear faster, make the engine work harder, and cause the suspension to be tight and uncomfortable.
+When a motorcycle chain is too tight, it’ll put stress on several components and cause the sprockets to wear faster, make the engine work harder, and cause the suspension to be tight and uncomfortable during a ride.
 Ultimately, a tight chain on a motorcycle may break leaving you with no power.

 The chain tension on a motorcycle is never something you should neglect.
 The tension should be promptly adjusted if you suspect the chain is too tight on your bike.
 This article will explain what happens to a motorcycle when it’s too tight and what to do if you find yourself in this situation.